Madison declares year-old Far East Side apartment complex a nuisance

 In its April 9 notice declaring the property a nuisance, the city points to three of the most serious incidents: a 4-year-old accidentally shot in the foot on Feb.
 26; a tenant's nephew shot in the leg outside the tenant's apartment on March 17, and an argument between two tenants over loud music that escalated into a physical fight on March 31.

-Madison police tallied 42 calls for service at the property between late October to mid-April, according to a remediation plan submitted the property's owner, Milwaukee-based Royal Capital Group, on April 30.
+Madison police responded to 42 calls at the property between late October to mid-April, according to a remediation plan submitted by the property's owner, Milwaukee-based Royal Capital Group, on April 30.

 Lemmer said complaints about Harmony tenants have come from both Harmony residents and the people who live in the duplexes and single-family homes to the east and south.